 There’s one thing on earth that connects us all.
 Something we all have in common.
 One thing that remains the same irrespective of your origins, gender, skin colour, age or religion: our hatred for jetlag!
 Right?
 What a miserable phenomenon.
-I recently returned home from a holiday in Chicago.
+I recently returned home from a holiday.
 Suitably tanned, well rested and full of energy!
 Three days later, people were asking me if it wasn’t perhaps “time for a holiday”.

 Jetlag is simply horrible.
 It doesn’t benefit anyone.
 Perhaps Batman, because he has to work at night anyway.
 But not for us mere mortals.
 For this reason, I carried out extensive, thorough and meticulous studies into the do’s and don’ts of jetlag!

 1. Take a break in your own time zone!

 I know… if you did you wouldn’t get to see awesome faraway places.
 But what you can do is to book your flight to the west in such a way that you arrive in the evening (local time) so that you can hop straight into bed!
 And, when travelling to the east, book a night flight and sleep on the aircraft.
 This is the best way to conquer jetlag!

 2. Synchronised sleep